gisodal/wmc/README.md

 * Model Counter for inference

 Note: the repositories for the compilers and model counter will soon be made publically accessible.

+## Installation

+In order to retreive (and update) all neccesary repositories, run:
+    > ./scripts/git-pull

+To build, run:
+    > make

+Binaries will be installed in the '<path/to/source>/bin' folder.